MuhammadHafidzMisrudin/blockchain-assessment-answers/README.md

 - Run cd to the directory of section01.
 - Run npm install.
 - Run npm start.
+- On the browser, inspect output in Developer Tools's Console.

 ## Section 2
 - Solution is in folder section02.
 File section02Ans01.ts.